Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - Career (non-technical) interview

-Now let’s take a look at the type of questions you can expect from each interview.
-We used Rooftop Slushie and Blind to gain some insights around the process and question topics.
 We then analyzed hundreds of candidates’ interview reports on Glassdoor to provide you with real questions asked by Meta.
-We've categorized them and we've changed the grammar and phrasing in some places to make questions easier to understand.
+We've categorized them and changed the grammar and phrasing in some places to make questions easier to understand.

 Let’s get into it.

-2.1 Coding interview
+3.1 Coding interview

 The production engineering team at Meta writes code and debugs hard problems in live production.
 Their work impacts more than 2 billion users around the world.
 You’ll therefore need to show that you think in a structured way under pressure and write code that's accurate, clear, bug-free, and fast.

-Let's take a look at some questions.
+Let's take a look at some questions:

 Example questions asked by Meta in production engineer interviews